|

-Open Enrollment for the 2023-2024 school year has begun.
+Open Enrollment for the 2024-2025 school has begun!

 MMS offers both Kindergarten and Preschool classes.